 While the number of properties being sold in Monaco has slowed down slightly, the net value of market continues to rise – it remains a steady and consistently good market for investment.
 There are very few areas globally that can boast such an impressive track record of growth, and political stability is becoming an increasingly rare commodity on the international stage.

-Property investment in Monaco is likely to see positive rewards in the coming years, and Monaco remains reasonably well protected from the fluctuations seen in many other property markets currently.
+Property investment in Monaco is likely to see positive rewards in the coming years, despite the pandemic, and Monaco remains reasonably well protected from the fluctuations seen in many other property markets currently.
+If prices do fall slightly as a result of the coronavirus pandemic, investors will be quick to snap up opportunities – and will see a return on their investment when the market quickly recovers.

 If you’re considering Moncao as an investment opportunity, our experience in this buoyant market places us well to assist you.
 Whether you’re a private or institutional investor, we can help you find the perfect foot hole in this growing market.